Dietitian vs Nutritionist Salary - How Much Does the RDN Really Pay Off?

 Let’s start with the basics:

 • A Registered Dietitian Nutritionist (RDN) is a credentialed professional who has completed a graduate degree (as of 2024), completed at least 1,000 hours of supervised practice, and passed a national competency exam administered by the Commission on Dietetic Registration (CDR).
-Generally, any reference to registered dietitians, is a reference to professionals with the RDN credential.
+Generally, any reference to registered dietitians refers to professionals with the RDN credential.

 • A nutritionist, by contrast, is an unregulated title in many states.
 Anyone can call themselves a nutritionist.
 Some nutritionists are well-educated and credentialed (e.g., Certified Nutrition Specialists), while others may have minimal formal training.

-When you hear the title of nutritionist, it’s worth asking: Are they licensed to provide medical nutrition therapy?
+When you hear the title ‘nutritionist,’ it’s worth asking: Are they licensed to provide medical nutrition therapy?
 Do they hold recognized credentials?
-Their answer may shape not only how they practice—but how much they can earn.
+Their answer may shape not only how they practice, but also how much they can earn.

 Scope of Practice: What You’re Legally Allowed to Do